fixjs/fixjs.github.io/assets/portfolio/projects/README.md

 ## ZinoX
 A JavaScript client framework aiming to set up an end to end solution for `**S**ingle **P**age **A**pplication`s(SPAs) and enterprise `web` applications.

-To learn more about `ZinoX` and to read the whole story behind it please click [here](https://github.com/fixjs/fixjs.github.io/assets/portfolio/projects/docs/zinox.md).
+To learn more about `ZinoX` and to read the whole story behind it please click [here](https://github.com/fixjs/fixjs.github.io/blob/master/assets/portfolio/projects/docs/zinox.md).

 ## Flowchart Designer
+As its name suggests it is a fully JavaScript based flowchart designer which allows to design your desired flowchart in a browser.

+To learn more about `flowchart-designer` and to read the whole story behind it please click [here](https://github.com/fixjs/fixjs.github.io/blob/master/assets/portfolio/projects/docs/flowchart-designer.md).